-B3.7 External areas 3.7.3 Site facilities Obje ctives Cont rols 01 To ensure that mail boxes are suitably located and designed.
+B3.7 B3.7 External areas > 3.7.3 Site facilities Obje ctives Cont rols 01 To ensure that mail boxes are suitably located and designed.
 C1 Lockable mail boxes are provided close to the street and are integrated with front fences or building entries.
-O2 To provide adequate storage facilities in residential development.
+02 To provide adequate storage facilities in residential development.
 C2 Lockable storage space of at least 8m 3 per dwelling is provided.
 03 To encourage the use of natural resources to dry clothes.
 C3 Development that includes a residential component provides opportunity for at least one external clothes drying area.
 04 To ensure external clothes drying areas are suitably located.
-C4 External clothes drying areas have access to sunlight, and are located in a secure place away from public spaces and screened from public view.
+C4 External clothes drying areas have access to sunlight, and are located in a secure

+B3.7 External areas > 3.7.3 Site facilities Obje ectives Con trols place away from public spaces and screened from public view.
 Note: External drying areas may be located in the deep soil landscaped area.
-05 To ensure that aerials, antennae, and communications dishes must are thoughtfully integrated into C5 Developments involving three or more dwellings share one common television antennae or satellite dish. development and are unobtrusive.
-C6 The design and location of aerials, antennae, and communications dishes: a) do not have an unreasonable impact on the architectural character of the building to which it is attached; b) are not visually intrusive within the streetscape; and
+05 To ensure that aerials, antennae, and communications dishes must are thoughtfully integrated into development and are unobtrusive.
+C5 C6 Developments involving three or more dwellings share one common television antennae or satellite dish.
+The design and location of aerials, antennae, and communications dishes: a) do not have an unreasonable impact on the architectural character of the building to which it is attached; b) are not visually intrusive within the streetscape; and c) do not have an unreasonable impact on the amenity of adjoining and adjacent properties.

-B3.7 'External areas > 3.7.3 Site facilities Obje ectives Cont rols c) do not have an unreasonable impact or the amenity of adjoining and adjacent properties.
-06 To ensure that mechanical plant equipment including lift overruns, airconditioning units and external condensers, do not have adverse streetscape or amenity impacts.
+B3.7 B3.7 External areas > 3.7.3 Site facilities Obje octives Cont rols 06 To ensure that mechanical plant equipment including lift overruns, air- conditioning units and external condensers, do not have adverse streetscape or amenity impacts.
 C7 Mechanical plant equipment (including lift overruns and air conditioners) must be located internally within the principal building in a suitably designed plant room or the like.
-O7 O8 To discourage the provision of mechanical plant equipment on the roofs of buildings to minimise clutter and visual impacts created by intrusive site facilities.
-To minimise visual and acoustic impacts C8 Mechanical plant equipment (including lift overruns and air conditioners) must be wholly contained within the permissible building envelope and must not be located externally or on the roof unless Council is satisfied that it: on adjoining properties a) cannot be reasonably located elsewhere; and b) is thoughtfully located, sized, enclosed, concealed and integrated into the building design (including when viewed from above) and roof form so it: i. is not visible from the streetscape or public domain; ii. is consistent with the overall building design, roof form and materials; iii. is visually discreet and unobtrusive when viewed from adjoining properties; and iv. minimises acoustic impacts to adjoining properties.
+07 08 To discourage the provision of mechanical plant equipment on the roofs of buildings to minimise clutter and visual impacts created by intrusive site facilities.
+To minimise visual and acoustic impacts on adjoining properties overruns and air conditioners) wholly contained within the pe building envelope and must no Mechanical plant equipment (including lift overruns and air conditioners) must be wholly contained within the permissible building envelope and must not be located externally or on the roof unless Council is satisfied that it: on adjoining properties a) cannot be reasonably located elsewhere; and b) is thoughtfully located, sized, enclosed, concealed and integrated into the building design (including when viewed from above) and roof form so it: is not visible from the streetscape or public domain; is consistent with the overall building design, roof form and materials; iii. is visually discreet and unobtrusive when viewed from adjoining properties; and iv. minimises acoustic impacts to adjoining properties.
 Note: Noise emissions from mechanical plant equipment must not exceed the background noise levels when measured at the boundary of the development site.
-The provisions of the Protection of the

-Environment Operations Act 1997 apply.
+The provisions of the Protection of the Environment Operations Act 1997 apply.